[UPDATED 7th of August 2021]

 Be careful though, you cannot sell packages through Calendly (at the time of publication of this blogpost at least).
 If you want to sell coaching packages, you may want to invest in the next tools.

-This is the tool I'm using at the moment. it allows for the usual paid sessions but also packages or group calls.
+This is the tool I'm been using for a couple years. it allows for the usual paid sessions but also packages or group calls.
 You can see how it looks for example here for my Connection call options.

 Another booking tool that offer different pricing options depending what your needs are.
 I bought a lifetime deal long time ago and use it now for French speaking people I am connecting with on Clubhouse at the moment.